-Milestones Clinical Services include psychiatry and counseling to address mental health needs.
+Milestones Clinical Services include psychiatry and therapy to address mental health needs.
 You can use these services if you are feeling blue or have a problem and want to talk to someone about it.

-Clinical Services are part of Milestones' certified Outpatient Mental Health facility, where you can attend individual and group counseling.
+Clinical Services are part of Milestones' certified Outpatient Mental Health facility, where you can attend individual and/or group therapy.
 Your support team can help you decide if you need these services.